KYKKIS2/CV-Portfolio/README.md

 I am a motivated and adaptable **Computer Science graduate** with a strong passion for continuous learning.
 I am excited to bring my skills and passion for growth to new challenges in the field of Computer Science.

 📧 Email: [kyriakoskarlettis@gmail.com](mailto:kyriakoskarlettis@gmail.com)
-🎌 Nationality: Cypriot.
+🎌 Nationality: Cypriot
-📍 Currently Staying in: Thessaloniki, Greece.
+📍 Currently Staying in: Thessaloniki, Greece
 🔗 LinkedIn: [linkedin.com/in/kyriakos-karlettis-172a31235](https://www.linkedin.com/in/kyriakos-karlettis-172a31235/)
 🔗 GitHub: [github.com/KYKKIS2](https://github.com/KYKKIS2)
-📱 Phone: +35799233908.
+📱 Phone: +35799233908

 ---